This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1870

 García Carrión's agricultural tradition dates back several centuries.
 My ancestors, the Carrión family, owned vineyards.
-They grew their grapes and sold the wine from their own winery.
+They grew their own grapes and sold the wine in their own winery.

-In 1870, they began marketing their wine in Murcia, Cartagena, Lorca, and some nearby towns in the province of Almería.
+In 1870, they began to market their wine in Murcia, Cartagena, Lorca, and some nearby towns in the province of Almería.
 The wine was transported in wooden barrels.

 Construction of the new winery